List of The 39 Clues characters: Nellie Gomez

 Nellie Gomez, from Massachusetts, serves as Amy and Dan's au pair and adult supervisor for their international travels.
 Nellie listens to music from her IPod most of the time.
 A Bob Marley fan, she describes herself as "reggae and punk fusion".
 She is also interested in the culinary arts, taking classes and frequenting various unique restaurants.
 While not a Cahill by birth, she is given honorary Madrigal status.

 During the Clue Hunt, Nellie agrees to travel to Paris to help Amy and Dan, though is later convinced to continue traveling and accompanies the siblings throughout the hunt; as they have limited financial resources, she charges most airfare and lodging to her credit card.
 When Amy and Dan discover Madrigal messages on her phone and laptop, she initially lies and claims they're from friends, though is eventually forced to confess when helping the Madrigals initiate Amy and Dan into the secret branch.

 Nellie is one of the seven Cahill hostages taken by Damian Vesper.
 Following the Cahill's failure to steal The Medusa, she is shot in the shoulder.
 She feels significant guilt in Phoenix's apparent death, having served as the hostage's unofficial leader for their time in captivity.

 When Amy and Dan travel to Ireland to escape Pierce, Nellie investigates Sammy's suspected kidnapping and discovers Trilon Laboratories.
 Initially posing as a scientist under the alias Nadine Gormey, she eventually joins Sammy in captivity and serves as the staff's pastry chef.
 She joins him in destroying the lab and tests the antidote in Fiske.
 After defeating Pierce, she and Sammy begin dating.

 Along with Sammy, Nellie travels to Singapore to investigate the Chen family in response to The Outcast's rise to power.
 She encounters a disgraced Sinead and is attacked by Alex.
 She and Sammy then travel to the Lucian stronghold in Moscow where they learn of Nathaniel's supposed assassination.
 On Mt.
 Fuji, she discovers that Magnus is stealing Tomas clues and pieces together that The Outcast is assembling all thirty-nine.
-After losing Dan on the train to the Black Forest, she and Sammy investigate Nathaniel's lab and are attacked by a mutant bear.
+After losing Dan on the train to the Black Forest, she and Sammy investigate Nathaniel's lab and are attacked by a mutant bear, but survive.

 Ian Kabra

 Ian Kabra (from London, United Kingdom), is a wealthy fourteen-year-old boy.
 He has cinnamon-complexion skin and amber eyes.
 He is interested in aviation, and grew up attending prestigious boarding schools.
 He excels at math.
-He has feelings for Amy Cahill, despite the disapproval of his mother, Isabel.
+He had feelings for Amy Cahill, despite the disapproval of his mother, Isabel, but the two develop separate relationships and become close friends instead.
+His girlfriend is Cara Pierce.
 His card is No. 178.